aravindakidambi/antrea/multicluster/docs/getting-started.md

 1. Go to `antrea/multi-cluster` folder, run `make docker-build`, you will get a new image named `antrea/antrea-multicluster-controller:latest` locally.

+### Load Antrea Multi-Cluster image to a K8 cluster
-2. Run `docker save antrea/antrea-multicluster-controller:latest > antrea-mcs.tar` to save the image.
+1. Run `docker save antrea/antrea-multicluster-controller:latest > antrea-mcs.tar` to save the image.
-3. Copy the image file `antrea-mcs.tar` to the nodes of your local cluster
+2. Copy the image file `antrea-mcs.tar` to the nodes of your local cluster
-4. Run `docker load < antrea-mcs.tar` in each node of your local cluster.
+3. Run `docker load < antrea-mcs.tar` in each node of your local cluster.

+### Load Antrea Multi-Cluster image to kind cluster
+1. kind load docker-image antrea/antrea-multicluster-controller:latest --name=<kind-cluster-name>

 ## Install Mulit-Cluster Controller